FurtherProgramming/assignment-2-s3767707/README.md

     - Account management
         Admin can update, remove and add both users and admins account
     - Generate report
         Admin can generate account report and booking report.
-Booking report generated will be sorted by date and admin can specify what date of boookings should they export.
+Booking report generated will be sorted by date and admin can specify what date of bookings should they export.
 2. What steps need to be taken?
     - The project main class will be main.java
     - Please make sure to include the Junit 5 Jar file before running the test packages
     - Please make sure to run all the unit tests first before executing the program as changes in database may result in changes of outcome of test
     - Right click on the main.java and select "Run 'Main.main()'" to run the project
 3. Lessons learned
-    - How to create classess by taking OOP into consideration
+    - How to create classes by taking OOP into consideration
-    - Has a deeper insight and nderstanding of the MVC structure
+    - Has a deeper insight and understanding of the MVC structure
     - Learns and visualize the overall steps and requirements needed to complete a full application project.
-    - Learn how javafx elements are linked with java code in order to produce a user-interace based app.
+    - Learn how javafx elements are linked with java code in order to produce a user-interface based app.
 4. Difficulties faced
     - Finds it hard to determine what methods to put in classes
     - When implementing booking function, discover lots of uncertainties in making design decision which makes the code implementing process complex.